 Why 12 weeks is the sweet spot, and how to set yourself up for success.

-So, if you’re reading this we are going to assume you have signed up to a half marathon, which is epic!
-And whether you are training for your first half or perhaps looking to smash your PB, one of the most common questions runners ask is: “How long do I actually need to train for a half marathon?”
+So, if you’re reading this, we are going to assume you have signed up for a half marathon, which is epic!
+And whether you are training for your first half or perhaps looking to smash your PB, one of the most common questions runners ask is: “How long does it take to train for a half marathon?”

 And whilst there’s no one-size-fits-all answer, the most widely recommended - and most realistic - timeframe is 12 weeks.
 That’s because it’s long enough to build endurance safely, short enough to stay focused, and ideal for creating real, sustainable progress.